raspberrypilearning/weather-station-guide/temp-probe.md

 61 01 4b 46 7f ff 0f 10 02 t=22062
 ```

-The first line reports whether the data is valid or not - so a `YES` means we have valid data.
+The first line reports whether the data is valid or not, so a `YES` means we have valid data.
 The second line reports the recorded temperature.
 In this case we have a recorded value of 22062.

 This temperature might seem pretty high, but it's recorded in millicelsius (1000th of a degree).
 To convert this to celsius, you'll need to divide it by 1000.